 Construction projects will be tracked by a customer job number and an internal job number.
 Work may be divided out by internal department or customers’ department.
 There may be further fragmentation within a customer’s major departments such as north or south, whereas north contains another set of departments.

 Work type is often tracked to indicate material needed and estimated completion date.
 Location is important to track when dealing with infrastructure because it is all over the map, instead of a single controlled construction environment.
+Keeping tools secure can prevent your job from being shut down due to a missing tool.
+If you’re interested in RFID tool tracking scenarios, try this free 13-page ebook.

 Tracking construction projects will often also include status, project manager, the foreman who completed the project, clerical information, schedule information, and supporting construction project documents.